Coolbots7/robot_boards/docs/communication.md

   - `boards/` - Library for communicating with boards
     - `common/` - Classes for common board interfaces
       - `state.h` - Class for interfacing with board State Machines
+    - `motor_controller/` - Class for communicating with Motor Controller boards
     - `status_light/` - Class for communicating with Status Light boards
     - `board.h` - Base class for common board communication functions
   - `communication/` - Library for implementing communication protocols